Graduate Careers Campaign

 Who is PM&C?

 At the Department of the Prime Minister and Cabinet (PM&C) we strive to be bold, be excellent and drive change.
-Our role is to provide fresh thinking and sound advice to government.
+We provide fresh thinking and sound advice to government.

-Our role is to advance the wellbeing of all Australians by providing the highest-quality advice and support to the Prime Minister and the Cabinet and improving the lives of First Australians.
-Our expertise spans many policy areas, with special focus on Indigenous affairs, social and women’s policy, economic and international policy, defence, intelligence and national security.
+Our mission is to improve the lives of all Australians by delivering high-quality and timely support to the Prime Minister, the Cabinet, and our portfolio ministers.
+Our expertise spans many policy areas, with special focus on social and women’s policy, economic and international policy, defence, intelligence and national security.

 What work will you do?

 Working in PM&C will give you the opportunity to develop a broad understanding of the Government's priorities.
 We believe our greatest asset is our staff.
-Our officers are committed to excellence, whether they are developing national security policy from Canberra or building partnerships with Aboriginal and Torres Strait Islander people in some of the most remote communities across Australia.
+We value people with ideas, the ability to present them persuasively, and the drive and skill to see them adopted.

 As part of PM&C, you will receive professional development to build and harness your role at the centre of government to promote the wellbeing of Australians.